Lars Alexandersson: Creation and design

 As with several other characters from Tekken 6, Lars was given an alternate outfit designed by a manga artist, with Lars' being done by Masashi Kishimoto, author of the manga Naruto.
 In redesigning Lars, Kishimoto removed his Tekken Force outfit and gave him one made of a soft rubber material, marked with a lion figure on his right arm.
 He also made multiple cuts for the belt on the back, so that Lars' kicking techniques would be possible.
 Also, on the outfit's back are the numbers for Sweden's telephone country code: "46".
 In the Wii U version of Tekken Tag Tournament 2, Lars has an extra costume based on Link from Nintendo's The Legend of Zelda series.
 For Tekken 7, Lars was given another look by Akira Nishitani, aka Nin-Nin.
 After multiple drafts that gave Lars different colors and accessories, Nin-Nin made one which retains elements from the Tekken Force design, while adding a torn red cape.
 For Street Fighter X Tekken, Lars retains his Tekken 6 outfit, but is also given an alternate ninja outfit.

 In October 2017, as part of a collaboration between Tekkens staff and New Japan Pro-Wrestling, it was revealed that Lars would be getting a new costume in Tekken 7, inspired by professional wrestler Hiroshi Tanahashi.
 When using this costume, he is given a new move known as "Sling Blade".
 The costume was released in Japanese arcades on November 18, 2017, while the console versions obtained it as free downloadable content on May 31, 2018.
 After the collaboration, Tanahashi praised the resulting change in Lars' design, as well as the incorporation of his own moves.
+In regards to Tekken 8, Harada emphasized that the relationship the character has with Jin is close with the former asserting supportive role.

 Across all his appearances, Lars has been voiced by Junichi Suwabe, including Street Fighter X Tekken Suwabe enjoyed voicing the character and expected his players to enjoy him in Tekken 7.
 He also commented about the Tekken 7 trailer where Lars and Noctis interact together.